PhD Position available: “Anti-Stokes Cooling for Fluidics”

-A PhD position is available to work under the supervision of Prof. Dr. Frank Cichos at the department Molecular Nanophotonics on the optical control and analysis of Brownian machines and active-particle swarms.
-This experimental PhD project is part of a recently granted German–Czech (DFG–GACR) research collaboration.
-The project also includes a collaboration with the Soft Condensed Matter Theory Group of Prof. Dr. Klaus Kroy at the Institute for Theoretical Physics.
+A PhD position is available to work under the supervision of Prof. Dr. Frank Cichos at the department Molecular Nanophotonics at Leipzig University on the development of optical refrigeration techniques for fluidic applications.
+This experimental PhD project is part of a joint project with Wroclaw University of Science and Technology.

-Active matter includes flocks of birds, swarms of insects, ensembles of robots, and colonies of bacteria.
-We are seeking a highly motivated PhD candidate with a Master’s degree in Physics or Physical Chemistry with excellent English proficiency.
-The successful candidate will perform cutting edge experimental research on the dynamics and non-equilibrium statistical thermodynamics of these systems, with a main focus on many-body effects and confining environments.
-The candidate should therefore be committed to collaborative and interdisciplinary work, and have excellent oral and written communication skills (records of creative and independent scientific research and active participation in its dissemination in peer-reviewed journals are welcome).
+We are seeking a highly motivated PhD candidate with an excellent Master’s degree in Physics with excellent English proficiency.
+The successful candidate will perform cutting edge experimental research on the optical refrigeration of soft condensed matter systems.
+The candidate should be committed to collaborative and interdisciplinary work, and have excellent oral and written communication skills (records of creative and independent scientific research and active participation in its dissemination in peer-reviewed journals are welcome).

-The experimental work will allow the successful applicant to acquire expert skills and knowledge on innovative micro-optical multi-particle manipulation and detection techniques as well as on machine learning algorithms applied to active particle detection and control.
-Experience with modern optical microscopy and tweezers techniques and image and time-series analysis, which will be employed to control and study active-particle swarms and microscopic thermodynamic machines, would be useful.
+The experimental work will allow the successful applicant to acquire expert skills and knowledge on innovative micro-optical manipulation and detection techniques, interfacial hydrodynamics and non-equilibrium physics.
+He will learn to apply modern techniques of image processing, feedback control and machine learning.
+Experience with modern optical microscopy techniques as well as image and time-series analysis would be useful.

 The working language is English.
 Salaries will be according to DFG standards.